ericwbailey/ericwbailey.website/source/published/consent-llm-scrapers-and-poisoning-the-well.md

 This [prompt injection](https://www.ibm.com/topics/prompt-injection) instructs a LLM to perform something time intensive, and therefore expensive.
 Ideally, it might even crash the LLM that attempts to regurgitate this content.

 The prompt injection then coded in such a way that it is hidden both visually and from assistive technology.
-As I understand it, the majority of web scrapers ignore these kinds of things by design.
+As I understand it, the majority of web scrapers—unlike browsers and assistive technology—ignore these kinds of things by design.

-I do feel guilt over the potential environmental impacts this might have.
+I do feel guilt over the potential [environmental impact](https://www.washingtonpost.com/business/2024/06/21/artificial-intelligence-nuclear-fusion-climate/) this undertaking might have.
 I also have to remind myself that organizations have pushed the narrative of guilt and responsibility onto individuals, when it is the [organizations themselves that create the most harm](https://www.science.org/content/article/just-90-companies-are-blame-most-climate-change-carbon-accountant-says).

 ## Rage, rage against the dying of the light